 To make sure your theater resume gets you an audition:

 - Exercise the resume format guidelines—margins, fonts, 1 page.
 Check if they want you to submit the classic way: on the back of an 8x10’ headshot.

 - Use our theatrical resume template as a prototype for your own.
 It’s organized and will display your credits and education in a prominent manner.

-- Reel off your acting credits—Theatre first, then Film & TV.
+- Reel off your acting credits—theater first, then Film & TV.
 Most major roles first in each section.

 - Add more dimensions and display your toolkit with the right theater skills and a strong education section.
 Make sure they know you are ready for whatever is in the script.

 Got questions on how to write a great theatrical resume?
-Did we help you get your musical theatre resume right?
+Did we help you get your musical theater resume right?
 Leave a comment.
 We’ll be happy to reply.